 Summary and Final Tasks

-You have reached the end of Lesson 9!
-Double check the What is Due for Lesson 9? list on the first page of this lesson to make sure you have completed all of the activities listed there before you begin Lesson 10.
-Note: The Lesson 10 material will open Monday after we finish Lesson 9.
+You have reached the end of Lesson 5!
+Double-check the What is Due for Lesson 5? list on the first page of this lesson to make sure you have completed all of the activities listed there before you begin Lesson 6.